 How to participate:

-With each post or photo be sure to give your item a name/title and tell us:
+No matter where you are participating, with each post or photo be sure to give your item a name/title (be creative!) and tell us:

 How historically accurate is it?